TatsianaKalu/rsschool-cv/cv.md

 I'm a beginner front-end developer.
 My goal is to become high-level professional and qualified specialist.

-I consider my strengths to be non-conflict, stress resistance, patience, as well as a great desire to develop and not stand still.
+I am a sociable, calm person, looking for opportunities for growth and self-development.

 ## Code Example